 Computers and robotics are all around us, from vacuuming our homes to building our cars, modern society is dependent on robotics and computer sciences.
 4-H youth have the opportunity to build their programming skills, building talents, and communication skills while delving into this technology themed program.

-This year the 4-H STEM Challenge (formerly known as National Youth Science Day) is Mars Base Camp.
-The kits are available for purchase on .
-NEW THIS YEAR is a family kit that has materials for 1-4 youth.
-Educator kits are also available.
+This year the 4-H STEM Challenge (formerly known as National Youth Science Day) is Galactic Quest.
+The kits are available for purchase on Shop 4-H. Again this year is a family kit that has materials for 1-4 youth.
+Educator kits are also available to serve up to 20 youth.

 Four hands-on activities are included in this kit and can be used with or without internet access.
 The challenge teaches STEM skills such as mechanical engineering, physics, computer science and agriculture.